bobbybudnick/SFS-Infrastructure/README.md

 It is also better than nothing.
 Can be combined with other security methods as part of a greater strategy.

+13. Captcha idea
+New addresses pop up all the time that are associated with botnets.
+So the block lists do not catch all rogue addresses.
+Also all addresses are not associated with scans so centurion can not filter them.
+If bots not on blacklist connect to port 80 without a scan then captcha required.
+Captcha needs to be on index.html so it is hopefully seen first.
+Add good hosts that answer captcha correctly to white list.
+Check connections to server resources except index.html and compare to white list.
+Host is bad if they fail captcha or access resources without being on whitelist.
+Simply add bad hosts to local secondary blacklist on web server.
+This would largely eliminate bots that ddos or attempt to upload exploits.

+14. Possible captcha alert levels
+Could signal threat level low/medium/high/extreme on status page.
+In practice just level 0 and level 3 are used.
+Level 3 - basic index.html with no captcha and link to content.html.
+For high traffic events that we do not want to risk banning anyone important.
+Level 2 - index.html with nonaggressive captcha.
+When no other resources are accessed there is no ban.
+When captcha not correct there is no ban.
+Banned when - skipped captcha.
+For standard operation.
+Level 1 - index.html with aggressive captcha.
+When no other resources are accessed there is no ban.
+When captcha not correct there is a ban.
+Banned when - bad captcha/skipped captcha.
+For use when under sustained attacks to cull the opposition.
+Level 0 - index.html with captcha that does not allow navigation away without ban.
+Regardless of other resources accessed there is a ban if captcha not correct.
+When captcha not correct there is a ban.
+Banned when - bad captcha/skipped captcha/no captcha.
+For a deadly nuclear blow with no regard for the innocent.

+15. Serious things to say to deter hackers
+These items are in addition to the items already on the level 0 captcha HTML page.
+You were caught better luck next time.
+Your IP address is...even if not correct.
+Quote US computer fraud laws.
+Quote US prison conditions.
+Quote US extradition agreements.

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with networking equipment and some with hosts.
 By far the longest time was spent